zhuqiandai/confucianism/docusaurus/blog/[En.Grammer]phrases.md

 Positions：

-often appears after the word it modifies
+- often appears after the word it modifies

-  - People in the town purchase their necessities from the shops
+  - People in the town purchase their necessities from the shops (modify noun.)
+  - A famous actor in a play was once cast in the role of demon. (modify verb.)

-phrase that modify verds: very beginning or very end of the sentence
+- phrase that modify verds: very beginning or very end of the sentence

   - In the letter he was asked to call the station